Federal Reserve cuts rates to near zero in emergency action

-By making borrowing as cheap as possible, the central bank is hoping that businesses and individuals will have ready access to nearly interest-free cash for investment and spending.
+By making borrowing as cheap as possible, the central bank hopes businesses and individuals will have ready access to nearly interest-free cash to invest and spend.

-After Sunday's move, the new borrowing rate range is between 0 and 0.25 percent.
+After Sunday's move, the new borrowing rate range is between 0 percent and 0.25 percent.

-The action was little relief for markets, with Dow futures immediately plunging by as much as 1,000 points after the Fed's announcement and hitting a "limit-down" threshold, as traders worried that this latest move left the economy out of any heavy artillery for future action.
+The action was little relief for markets, with Dow futures immediately plunging by as much as 1,000 points after the announcement and hitting a "limit-down" threshold as traders worried that it leaves the economy out of any heavy artillery for future action.

 The Fed's Open Market Committee issued a statement saying the rate would stay low "until it is confident that the economy has weathered recent events and is on track to achieve its maximum employment and price stability goals."